theroyakash/algorithms.theroyakash.com/docs/arrays/array-problems.md

 };
 ```

 Using this code passes 100 / 117 testcases in the [gfg platform](https://practice.geeksforgeeks.org/problems/inversion-of-array-1587115620/1#).
-So we need to **optimize** this furthur.
+So we need to **optimize** this further.